By SEN

 Having come oh so close to making the finals in the last two seasons, Kristan Woolf will be hoping for a much kinder injury run in 2026 to help get them into the top eight.

-The former St Helens coach will be expecting to have prop Daniel Saifiti ready for their Round 3 match against the Sharks after not playing a game since his shoulder injury against the Raiders back in Round 8.
+The former St Helens coach will be expecting to have prop Daniel Saifiti ready in the not so distant future.
+The prop has not played a game since his shoulder injury against the Raiders back in Round 8 last year.

 The depth in their forward pack will continue to build as the season progresses, with Jeremy Marshall-King and Jack Bostock all expected to return from knee injuries in the first half of the season.